Click an image to learn more about each product.

 Armagnac is made in the Southwest of France, in an inland area east of Bordeaux.

 There are three official areas of appellation: Bas Armagnac, also known as the 1st Cru, Tenareze, and Haut Armagnac.
 The soil in the Bas Armagnac region is mostly sandy, while it is more chalky and clayish in the Tenareze.

-Armagnac is produced from ten authorized types of grapes, the principal four of which are: Ugni Blanc which makes up the majority of the distillate, followed by Baco, and Colombard and Folle Blanche which are used in much smaller quantities.
+Armagnac is produced from ten authorized types of grapes, the principal four of which are (pictured in order below): Ugni Blanc which makes up the majority of the distillate, followed by Baco, and Colombard and Folle Blanche which are used in much smaller quantities.

 The harvested grapes are pressed and the juice is left to ferment, giving the wine that is low in alcohol, but high in acidity.
 The wine is then distilled once in a column still, giving a spirit that is between 52% and 60% alcohol.
 It is then put in wood for ageing and later on will be blended and reduced with distilled water to about 40% alcohol.

 Traditional Armagnacs are distilled once in a continuous still.
 Since 1972 however, a successful petition by the bigger producers allows all Armagnac producers to also use a double distillation in a Charentais still.
 Single distillation helps preserve all the character, the fruit, and the flavor of the Armagnac and is more appropriate to the traditional character of the spirit, but the brandies then need to age longer.
 Double distilling a wine makes the spirit lighter and therefore ready for consumption sooner.